coderamen666/srd-v3.5-md/spells/magic-overview.md

 Once a wizard understands a new spell, she can record it into her spellbook.

-**Time:** The process takes 24 hours, regardless of the spell's level.
+**Time:** The process takes 24 hours, regardless of the spell’s level.

 **Space in the Spellbook:** A spell takes up one page of the spellbook per spell level.
 Even a 0-level spell (cantrip) takes one page.
 A